chirpstack/chirpstack-docs/src/chirpstack-gateway-os/getting-started.md

 After your gateway has connected to the Wi-Fi network, you need to obtain the IP address again and re-connect.
 Please see the _Connecting_ steps.

+## Flash concentrator firmware (optional)

+In case you have a USB based concentrator module (USB based SX1302/3 module or 2.4GHz module), you must flash the MCU firmware of the module before it can be used.

+To upgrade the MCU firmware, click **System** and then **Custom Commands**.
+Click the **Run** button for the firmware upgrade option.

 ## Configure Concentratord

 To configure the concentrator, click **ChirpStack** and then **Concentratord**